An extremely active repeating fast radio burst source in a likely non-magneto-ionic environment: Introduction

 \section{Introduction}

-Fast radio bursts (FRBs) are bright millisecond-duration radio transients first discovered by \cite{2007Sci...318..777L}.
-While their cosmological origin and energetic nature make them ideal tools for probing a range of astrophysics (\citealt{2016Sci...354.1249R}, \citealt{2019Sci...366..231P}, \citealt{2020Natur.581..391M}), their progenitors and radiation mechanisms are still unknown.
-A particularly interesting subset of FRBs is the so-called repeating FRBs, which recurrently emit millisecond-duration radio bursts.
-Only three repeaters have previously shown extreme activities, either an hourly rate exceeding $\sim 100$ hr$^{-1}$ or being persistently active.
-FRB~20121102A and FRB~20201124A had peak burst rate of 122 hr$^{-1}$ \citep{li21} and 542 hr$^{-1}$ \citep{2022RAA....22l4002Z}, respectively.
-Both were obtained by the Five-hundred-meter Aperture Spherical radio Telescope (FAST) (\citealt{2011IJMPD..20..989N}, \citealt{2018IMMag..19..112L}).
-FRB~20190520B has been detected in every observation at FAST and multiple times at other telescopes \citep{niu22}, without extended quiescent epochs seen in all other repeaters.
+Fast radio bursts (FRBs) are bright radio transients first discovered by \cite{2007Sci...318..777L}.
+While their cosmological origin and energetic nature make them ideal tools for probing cosmic web, Galactic haloes, baryons, etc. (\citealt{2016Sci...354.1249R}, \citealt{2019Sci...366..231P}, \citealt{2020Natur.581..391M}), their progenitors and radiation mechanisms are still unknown.
+A particularly interesting subset of FRBs is the so-called repeating FRBs, which recurrently emit radio bursts.
+Among $\sim 800$ FRBs, $\sim 60$ are repeating FRBs\footnote{https://blinkverse.alkaidos.cn/} \citep{blinkverse}.